Documentation

 Installation

-Install Layrr with a single command:
+Install Layrr globally with npm:

 Requirements

-Go 1.21 or later
+Version 18 or later

-Claude Code CLI
+Claude Code

 Dev Server